mohanson/pybtc/README.md

 **example/taproot.py**

-This example shows how to create a P2TR script with two script spending path: p2pk and p2as.
+This example demonstrates how to create a P2TR script with two script spending paths: p2pk and p2as.

 ```sh
 $ python example/taproot.py